 Eager to hasten baby's arrival?
 Sorry, but there's really no way to induce labor naturally—at least, nothing that's been proven both safe and effective.
 Some of the methods you may have heard about:

 True, orgasms may bring on contractions, and there’s a hormone called prostaglandin in semen that’s also in the popular induction medication Pitocin.
 But according to a study from BJOG: An International Journal of Obstetrics & Gynaecology, having sex hasn’t been proven to jump-start labor.
 Plus, it’s the more concentrated, synthetic version of prostaglandin in Pitocin.
 That being said, most doctors will tell you if you have a partially softened and effaced cervix and are at full term, there’s a chance sex could put you over the edge.
-Hey, this could be your last chance to roll in the hay for a while — nothing wrong with taking advantage.
+Hey, this could be your last chance to do it for a while—nothing wrong with taking advantage.

 Eating spicy food